Enhanced quantum radiation with flying-focus laser pulses: Radiation energy loss

-In the quantum regime ($\chi\gtrsim 1$), the emission rate [Eq. (\ref{eq:interpol})] has a weaker dependence on the field amplitude than in the classical regime.
+In the quantum regime ($\chi\gtrsim 1$), the scalings change because the emission rate [Eq. (\ref{eq:interpol})] has a weaker dependence on the field amplitude than in the classical regime.
 This suggests that, in the quantum regime, a long FF pulse can induce more energy loss than a short SFG pulse with the same energy.
 This reasoning can be verified analytically for FF pulses in the limit $\chi \gg 1$, where $d\mathcal{E}/dt \propto -\chi^{2/3}$ and

-Thus, for a fixed pulse energy $U$, higher energy losses can be achieved by extending the interaction time $t_\text{int}$.
+Thus, for a fixed pulse energy $U$, higher energy losses can be achieved by extending the interaction time.

-Figure \ref{fig:loss_gamma} confirms the above expectations by showing the relative energy loss as a function of the interaction time for electrons colliding head-on with either FF pulses (blue solid lines) or SFG pulses (dashed orange lines) with energies of (a) 1 J and (b) 10 J. The solid and dashed lines were obtained by numerically integrating Eq.~(\ref{eq:interpol}), with $\chi$ equal to $\chi_\text{FF}$ or $\chi_\text{SFG}$, respectively.
+Figure \ref{fig:loss_gamma} confirms the above expectations by showing the relative energy loss as a function of the interaction time for electrons colliding head-on with either a FF pulse (blue solid lines) or a SFG pulse (dashed orange lines) with energies of (a) 1 J or (b) 10 J. The solid and dashed lines were obtained by numerically integrating Eq.~(\ref{eq:interpol}), with $\chi$ equal to $\chi_\text{FF}$ or $\chi_\text{SFG}$, respectively.
 In both cases, the maximum value of the quantum nonlinearity parameter is $\chi_0 = 2 \mathcal{E}_0 \omega_0 \xi_0 /m^2\approx 0.1\,\xi_0\mathcal{E}_0(10\;\text{GeV})$.
 For $U=$ 1 J, the maximum energy loss achieved by a FF pulse is approximately $30\%$ higher than that of an SFG pulse regardless of the initial electron energy.
 For $U=$ 10 J and $\mathcal{E}_0 =$ 0.5 GeV, the maximum energy loss achieved by a FF pulse is $12\%$ higher.
 In this case and for larger electron energies, the enhanced energy loss in the FF pulses is reduced because the electron loses almost all of its energy whether it interacts with a FF or SFG pulse (see also the inset of Fig. \ref{fig:best_case_gamma}a discussed below).